WIFIS-Team/controlcode-new/README.md

-# Control Code
+# WIFIS Control GUI

-A repository for all scripts related to controlling WIFIS as well as for data handling.

-The control subdirectory should contain all the software which controls various WIFIS components.
-The data-handling subdirectory should contain all the software that handles the raw WIFIS data.
+This module contains both the back and frontend for the WIFIS Control Software.

+The main frontend program is launched with WIFIS\_Control.py

+The backend for the different WIFIS components can be found in the WIFIS\*.py scripts.

 Contributors:

+* Dr R Elliot Meyer
-* Suresh Sivanandam
+* Prof Suresh Sivanandam
 * Mark Ma
-* Elliot Meyer
 * Jason Leung
 * Miranda Jarvis